Hikari7/YabeeOatmeal_EC-Website/README.md

 - Manipulating the local strage

-  Manipulating the local storage data and also needing to render them to the screen by DOM at the same time was quite difficult.
-I kept checking what node lists I have and adjusted between JSON data and JS object by `JSON.parse()` or `JSON.stringify()`.
-The experience of checking the console to debug efficiently all the time developed my debugging skills!
+  Manipulating the local storage data and also rendering them to the screen by DOM at the same time were quite difficult.
+I kept checking what node lists I have and converted between JSON data and JS object by `JSON.parse()` or `JSON.stringify()`.
+The experience of checking the console to debug efficiently developed my debugging skills!

 - Accessing an element by DOM

-  I tried to access a product name element inside of the `addEventListener` to check what item the user click on.
+  Getting a necessary element by DOM was quite tricky.
+For example, I tried to access a product name element which is inside of the `addEventListener` to check what item the user click on the delete button.
 You can see how I used DOM such as `nextElementSibling` on the below codes.
-A lot of elements needed to get so it was a good to deepen the DOM manipulation.
-Also, I learned the difference between Nodes and Elements so which also helps me to use DOM appropriate way.
+A lot of elements were needed to get so it was good to deepen the DOM manipulation skills.
+Also, I learned the difference between Nodes and Elements so that helps me to use DOM appropriate way as well.